mnkloip-1632864/cse461/project1/README.txt

-Joseph Godlewski and Zhiting Zhu
+Joseph Godlewski    Zhiting Zhu joe3701             zzt0215
+1021706             1030029

 CSE 461 A
 README for submission 1:

-For compilation and running, make sure you are in the base directory (the one with the build.xml file)
+For compilation and running, unzip code.zip and make sure you are in the code directory (the directory with the build.xml file)

 Compilation can be performed by running the command: ant compile To run the program, use either the command: ant